-This book demonstrates how infrastructure projects and communications thereof are strategized by rising powers to envision progress, to improve the actor’s international identity, and to substantiate and leverage the actor’s vision of international order.
-While the physical aspects of infrastructure are important, infrastructure communication in International Relations demands more scholarly attention.
+This book demonstrates how infrastructure projects and the communications thereof are strategized by rising powers to envision progress, to enhance the actor’s international identity, and to substantiate and leverage the actor’s vision of international order.
+While the physical aspects of infrastructure are important, infrastructure communication in international relations demands more scholarly attention.

-Infrastructure Communication in International Relations is a welcome and timely book of interest to students and scholars in the field of International Relations, global communications, and the politics of infrastructure.
+Infrastructure Communication in International Relations is a welcome and timely book of interest to students and scholars in the fields of international relations, global communications, and the politics of infrastructure.

 Table of Contents

-Carolijn van Noort is a Lecturer in Politics and Public Policy in the School of Education and Social Sciences at the University of the West of Scotland, United Kingdom.
+Carolijn van Noort is a Lecturer in Politics and Public Policy in the School of Education and Social Sciences at the University of the West of Scotland, UK.
 In 2018, she obtained her PhD from the University of Otago, New Zealand.
-Her research interests include strategic narratives, rising powers and the politics of infrastructure.
+Her research interests include strategic narratives, rising powers, and the politics of infrastructure.

 "In this fascinating study, Carolijn van Noort explores the communication strategies of Brazil and China in international affairs, through an in-depth study of major international infrastructure projects.
 Van Noort argues that rising powers seek to enhance their status in international affairs, to articulate their vision for the emerging international order, and thereby to enhance their power and influence, through their strategic narratives of infrastructure politics.
 This will be required reading for those wishing to understand the importance of international political communication in the emerging international order."

 Alister Miskimmon, Queen’s University Belfast

 "Though a series of meticulously researched case studies, Carolijn van Noort convincingly demonstrates how emerging state powers strategically use textual and visual narratives to advance their interests and their standing in international politics."

 Roland Bleiker, University of Queensland